henchiyb/web-fetch-cli/DESIGN.md

 I will make some aumption for clear the requirement of app

-- The input urls must have http or https prefix
+* The input urls must have http or https prefix
-- "-metadata" must be the first argument and only show metadata of a url after it
+* "--metadata" must be the first argument and only show metadata of a url after it

 * Use ruby ARGV for check argument pass into app (check --metadata argument)
 * Download page features: